 Oak Beach is a beachfront community located on a wide, sandy and pebbly beach.
-The southern end of the Oak Beach is bound by a rocky headland and it extends northward to Grants Creek.
-The northern end extends from Grants Creek north to a rocky headland where Thala Beach Nature Reserve Resort is located.
+The southern end of Oak Beach is bound by a rocky headland and it extends northward to another rocky headland where Thala Beach Nature Reserve Resort is located.
+The beach is intersected by Grants Creek at the northern end of the residential area.
 There is a variety of land zoning uses and ecological communities at Oak Beach.
-The following section will outline and illustrate the DSC land zoning and vegetation and faunal communities that have been identified during site visits and surveys.
+The following section will outline and illustrate the DSC land zoning and vegetation and faunal communities that have been identified in a literature review and supported by findings from the site visits and surveys.